EasyPeasy is available in multiple languages.

 DO NOT JUMP CHAPTERS

-This is a rewritten version of a rewrite adapting Allen Carr’s EasyWay to Stop Smoking for pornography.
-It’s also completely free and open source.
-I’m not the original author of either of these books, I’m the Hackauthor².
+This book is a rewritten version of a rewrite of Allen Carr’s EasyWay to Smoking for pornography, it’s free and open source and licensed under CC-BY-SA.
+It’s success rests on the foundation that you:

 DO NOT JUMP CHAPTERS